Locations:

 Many conditions and situations can cause thyrotoxicosis, including:

-• Thyroid inflammation (thyroiditis): Thyroid inflammation (swelling) can be caused by certain bacterial and fungal infections, immune system issues and certain drugs such as lithium and interferon.
-The inflammation causes your thyroid to leak stored, or preformed, thyroid hormone, resulting in higher levels of hormones than your body needs.
-Thyroiditis can also happen after having a baby (postpartum thyroiditis).
+• Thyroid inflammation (thyroiditis): Certain bacterial and fungal infections, immune system issues and medications (like lithium and interferons) can cause thyroid inflammation (swelling).
+The inflammation causes your thyroid to leak stored thyroid hormone, resulting in higher levels of hormones than your body needs.
+Thyroiditis can also happen after giving birth (postpartum thyroiditis).

-• Excess thyroid medication: Consuming excess thyroid medication can cause thyrotoxicosis.
+• Excess thyroid medication: Consuming excess thyroid medication (levothyroxine) can cause thyrotoxicosis.
 This can happen if you have hypothyroidism (underactive thyroid) and take too much of your thyroid medication, whether accidentally or intentionally.
-If you have thyroid cancer, your healthcare providers may intentionally give you excess thyroid medication to try to suppress the amount of thyroid-stimulating hormone (TSH) in your body to try to prevent or decrease the growth of your thyroid tumor.

-• Consuming too much thyroid hormone: You can also have too much thyroid hormone in your body by consuming beef that’s contaminated with thyroid tissue from the cow’s neck.
-This is often called “hamburger thyroiditis,” and it’s a very rare cause of thyrotoxicosis.
+• Consuming thyroid hormone from food: You can also have too much thyroid hormone in your body by consuming beef that’s contaminated with thyroid tissue from the cow’s neck.
+This is often called “hamburger thyrotoxicosis,” and it’s a very rare cause of thyrotoxicosis.

 Diagnosis and Tests